Is Oracle Cloud only for Oracle?

 If you work with Docker and Kubernetes and want to build and deploy your custom microservices architecture, the Oracle Cloud Developer services are here to help.
 The Oracle registry is for your Docker images, and Oracle Kubernetes Engine (OKE) for the Kubernetes cluster is here to help you to deploy the applications.

 So far, we were talking about native OCI tools and resources but it doesn’t end there.
 With the Oracle and Microsoft partnership in the cloud, we can expand our footprint and combine both clouds.
 I was testing it in July 2019 and wrote a blog about it.
 It was quite easy to set it up, and it showed acceptable performance.
 At that time, it was available only in the US Virginia region, but now it is available in Canada and the UK , and hopefully other areas soon.
 It opens new possibilities to incorporate your company strategy and place products to the most suitable cloud environment.
-For example, if you want to build an MS SQL database solution, you have two choices – use Azure with interconnect link to OCI or deploy a Windows server in OCI and put your database there.
+For example, if you want to build an MS SQL database solution, you have two choices – use Azure with an interconnect link to OCI or deploy a Windows server in OCI and put your database there.

 So, is Oracle Cloud only for Oracle products?
 Of course not.
 Oracle public cloud offerings on infrastructure are pretty much comparable to any other public cloud providers and offer a flexible environment to deploy your application and, if you want, your preferred database solution as well.